Saba Sohail

 2. AI Fashion Ads

 Fashion advertising has always required enormous creative investment: talent, location, photographer, post-production, media adaptation.
-For brands running campaigns across multiple markets and channels, the cost of creating properly adapted ad creative is often as significant as the media spend itself.
+For brands running campaigns across multiple fashion marketing trends and channels, the cost of creating properly adapted ad creative is often as significant as the media spend itself.

 3. AI Lookbooks